 This Creamy Shrimp and Grits Recipe is delicious and as classic as it gets.
 The shrimp are simmered in a cream sherry cream sauce while the grits are loaded with white cheddar for an unbelievable combination of flavors.

 It’s been years since I’ve made this recipe and I’ve been recently chomping at the bit for the opportunity to make it again.

-This creamy shrimp and grits recipe is absolutely delicious, super easy to make and one of those perfect recipes where you can feed the masses, well because there’s so many dang grits!
+This creamy shrimp and grits recipe is absolutely delicious, super easy to make and one of those perfect recipes where you can feed the masses, well because there are so many dang grits!

 Too many leftover grits is a good thing, trust me :-).

 Ingredients for White Cheddar Grits

 Just like I stated in the video, no self-respecting southerner makes instant grits, and neither are we.